geodynamics/aspect/cookbooks/free_surface_with_crust/doc/free_surface_with_crust.md

 the upper and lower layers, respectively.
 This viscosity model can be implemented by creating a plugin that is a small modification of the `simpler` material model (from which it is otherwise simply copied).
-We call this material model &ldquo;SimplerWithCrust.&rdquo; In particular, what is necessary is an evaluation function that looks like this:
+We call this material model "SimplerWithCrust."
+In particular, what is necessary is an evaluation function that looks like this:

 ``` c++